PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

-Rumors of new PS5 restock are already circling around the internet.
+Rumors of fresh PS5 restock are circling the internet.
 Retailers from Target to Best Buy are expected to have PS5 restock this week.
-That's in addition to the regular suspects like GameStop and Sony Direct.
+That's in addition to the regular suspects like GameStop.

 So we're here to help you secure PS5 stock when inventory returns.
 We're tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.